Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - You can scam Pepelsibirsk-1 and Narodnyygorod out of their money by choosing not to pay for imported goods.
 This will reduce relations by 15 per crate.

 Relations go from 0 to 100, anything below 25 counting as hostile and anything above 75 counting as friendly.

+# Books and Reading
+In the library located to the far east of the city - near the prison - there are numerous books you can read and copy.
+### Approved Catalogue (1976)
+- The Communist Manifesto, the founding book of international Marxism.
+- Das Kapital, an enormous, thick tome of densely-packed Marxist economic theory.
+- The State and Revolution, a book by Vladimir Lenin against social democracy.
+- The Three Sources and Three Component Parts of Marxism, an article by Vladimir Lenin on how Marxism was inevitable.

+### Samizdat
+- The Wealth of Nations, a foundational text on capitalism, and the second most cited text in economics written prior to 1950, right behind Das Kapital.
+- Progress and Poverty, the book which sparked the progressivist movement.
+One of the most influential - yet unknown - books in human history.
+- The (Orthodox) Bible (restricted access, only legally available to the Church, whose activities are under strict watch).
+- The Constitution of 3 May 1791, the liberal constitution of the Polish-Lithuanian Commonwealth.
+- Nasha Revoliutsiia, a book by Leon Trotsky about the October Revolution.